Pausing the Merge Queue

 Mergify’s Merge Queue offers a feature known as “pausing” that grants users increased control over the automation process during special circumstances.
 Let’s explore what pausing involves, its impacts, and its typical use cases.

-When you pause the merge queues:
+When you pause the merge queue:

 Pause button is in the top right corner in Mergify's dashboard

 During a major incident with the Continuous Integration (CI) system, the pause feature can be invaluable.
-If there’s a likelihood that checks will fail and consequently eject the pull request from the queue, it’s beneficial to pause the merge queues.
+If there’s a likelihood that checks will fail and consequently eject the pull request from the queue, it’s beneficial to pause the merge queue.

 Benefits of Using the Pause Feature